vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 Your own personal `$VIMRUNTIME`
 -------------------------------

-Most of the benefit of a `~/.vim` configuration directory centers around "going with the grain" of the way Vim already does things, affording you a lot of control over in what order and under what circumstances specific configuration is loaded.
+Most of the benefit of a `~/.vim` configuration directory centers around “going with the grain” of the way Vim already does things, affording you a lot of control over in what order and under what circumstances specific configuration is loaded.